 “Statue?”
 I asked.
 “Which one did he bring in?”

-“On the one with the brave holding the corn and the fish.
+“Oh, the one with the Native American brave holding the corn and the fish.
 I hope you don’t mind that we let the kids pass it around.” she said as she winked at me.

 “Of course not, I’m glad the class enjoyed him.”
 I said as I smiled back.